 where $P_i$ is the probability of the event i term, and the coefficients ${\beta}_i (i = 1, 2, ..., k)$ are parameters of the model usually estimated through the maximum likelihood estimation (MLE) and $x_i (i = 1, 2, ..., k)$ is a vector containing discrete or continuous values \citep{CRAMER2004613, GUDIVADA2016169}.
 An example of {\it logit} function is shown in figure~(\ref{Fig: logistic_regression}).

-A {\it decision tree} is a model that is described by a top-to-bottom tree-like graph.
+A {\it Decision tree} is a model that is described by a top-to-bottom tree-like graph.
 It can be used in both classification and regression. {\it Decision tree} algorithms make decisions in a tree-shaped form, as consecutive nodes.
 The lowest nodes in the tree are called leaves or terminal nodes.
-They are not associated with a condition, but instead carry the label of a path within the tree.
+They are not associated with a condition, but instead, carry the label of a path within the tree.
 The number of decision nodes, or the maximum depth, “{\it max$\_$depth}”, is a free parameter of the model.
 An example of a tree diagram for a {\it Decision tree} is shown in figure (\ref{Fig: dec_tree}), where we display the path to classify a sample of asteroids from the Gaia Data Release 2 \citep{2018A&A...616A..13G}, as used by \citep{2021RNAAS...5..199D}.
 In the first node of this regressor, all the objects with relative flux uncertainties $\le 9$, in a logarithmic scale, will follow the arrow marked as True, and the rest will follow the False arrow.
 Other decisions will follow as marked.

-Ensemble methods use several autonomous algorithms to obtain a result.
+Ensemble methods use several standalone algorithms to obtain a result.
 We can distinguish between:

 \begin{enumerate} \item {\it Bootstrap aggregation (bagging)}: the training data is divided into several samples, called bootstrap samples, obtained by selecting a random sample with replacement of the training set.
-Each model is counted with the same weight. \item {\it Boosting:} emphasizes the training cases where the previous models made less mistakes in the classification, and the autonomous models that had a better performance. \end{enumerate}
+Each model is counted with the same weight. \item {\it Boosting:} emphasizes the training cases where the previous models made fewer mistakes in the classification, and the autonomous models that had a better performance. \end{enumerate}

-Examples of {\it Bagging Classifiers} are the {\it Randomized Forest} and the {\it Extremely Randomized Trees}.
-For {\it Randomized Forest}, a multitude of decision trees is created at training time.
-For classification tasks, the random forest's output is the class chosen by the majority of trees \citep{Ho95,Ho98}.
+Examples of {\it Bagging Classifiers} are the {\it Random Forest} and the {\it Extremely Randomized Trees}.
+For {\it Random Forest}, a multitude of decision trees is created at training time.
+For classification tasks, the {\it Random forest's} output is the class chosen by the majority of trees \citep{Ho95,Ho98}.
 The mean or average prediction of the individual trees is returned for regression tasks. {\it Extremely Randomized Trees}, or {\it ExtraTree}, follows a similar procedure, but the bagging process is performed without substitutions.
-An example of the procedure used by {\it Randomized Forest} to reach an outcome is shown in figure~(\ref{Fig: Random_forest}).
+An example of the procedure used by {\it Random Forest} to reach an outcome is shown in figure~(\ref{Fig: Random_forest}).